 It has come to the point where consumers often feel they have failed if they paid the total price for anything.
 So as businesses use promotional pricing to entice shoppers, they must learn how to do it responsibly to avoid damaging the market.

 5. Growing demand for convenience

 The internet and speedy delivery have created a consumer base that demands greater convenience.
 Now that millennials are grown to the point where they are parents with busier lifestyles, efficient and convenient shopping experiences have more value.
-Time-saving solutions are an important step for enticing today’s customers.
-Time saving also is appealing in items that consumers buy for the home.
+Time-saving solutions are an essential step for enticing today’s customers.
+Time-saving also is appealing in items that consumers buy for the home.
 More efficient, time-saving kitchen devices are a good example.
 This also enables retailers to offer home installation and preparation services to improve the efficiency of households and the buying experience.

 6. Rental and resale are in fashion

 Resale clothing is no longer relegated to those who are in financial hardship.
 Young shoppers are frequently visiting online consignment stores and apparel rental services.
 New generations of shoppers are challenging traditional ideas of ownership, and many prominent retailers are beginning to integrate resale and rental to entice this growing market.
 Although the resale of goods can hinder the sales of new products, this could also be viewed as increasing one’s customer base and attracting younger demographics.

 “Buy online and pick up in-store,” abbreviated BOPIS, is a growing trend.
 This feature is precious for retailers who have numerous in-person shopping locations.
 The United States market is currently behind the curve in offering this option to consumers compared to European countries.